Year 2 consists of:

 If you wish to add courses from another specialisation to your programme, you may do so as electives.

-In block 1, 2, 3 or 4 you take a pick from the available Academic Context Courses.
+In period 1, 2, 3 or 4 you choose from the available Academic Context Courses.
 In these courses, you will be taught to study Literature in a broader academic and social context.

-In block 3, in addition to a specialisation course, you enroll in the methodology course Literary Toolbox, to develop your ability to perform stylistic and critical analyses of literary texts and broaden your methodological and theoretical repertoire by studying and applying various methods and concepts.
+In period 3, in addition to a specialisation course, you take the methodology course Literary Toolbox, to develop your ability to perform stylistic and critical analyses of literary texts and broaden your methodological and theoretical repertoire by studying and applying various methods and concepts.